jkellyphilly/random-learning/bash_scripting/README.md

 **Note**: each echo command includes a newline character at the end.
 Turn this off with `-n` flag.

 ### Working with variables
+When assigning a variable in bash, important to remember that **there should be no spaces on either side of the equals sign**.
+- `mygreeting=Hello`

+What if we want to make something **read-only**, that is, set the value and make it unable to be changed?
+- `declare -r myname="Joel"`

+Uppercase/lowercase some text: `declare -l mytext="THIS WILL ALL GET LOWERCASED"`
+- `-u` flag for uppercase

 ### Working with numbers